cfu288/Ecology/Notes.md

     * Why does leaf structure differ between c3 and c4 plants?
 (HW) watch video
   * **Homeostasis** - organisms ability to maintain constant internal conditions
   * **Negative feedback** - (?)
-  * **Blood shunting** - Specific blood vessels shut off so less of an animals warm blood flows to cold extremeties where heat would be lost, happens at _precapillary sphincters_
+  * **Blood shunting** - Specific blood vessels shut off so less of an animals warm blood flows to cold extremities where heat would be lost, happens at _precapillary sphincters_
   * Countercurrent circulation helps to conserve heat by pointing arteries that carry warm blood away (?)
   * _African bullfrog_ - adaptations to lack of water.
 Leave one male behind to sire tadpoles, even offspring that are not their own.
   * **Water and salt balance** - important to survive, especially in dry conditions